IBSAT 2025-ICFAI Business School MBA/PGPM 2026

 - | Viva Voce-II |

 Chief Technology Officers: Chief technology officers (CTOs) are tech leaders who manage tech teams and work with other leaders to use technology for the company's success.
-Their job is to keep the company's tech on track and encourage new, useful ideas.
+They keep the company's tech on track and encourage new, useful ideas.

 IT Managers: IT managers are professionals responsible for overseeing technology-related activities within an organisation.
 They manage IT teams, ensure the smooth operation of computer systems and networks, and contribute to strategic decision-making regarding technology adoption.